maxheld83/ghactions/actions/install-deps/README.md

 - Set `R_LIBS_USER` to an empty string for standard R behavior.
 - Setting any `args` will overwrite the default.
+    To pass a file to `Rscript` provide it with a relative path from the repository root.

     **Warning**: When you provide custom commands, you loose the checks usually run by this package.
     You're on your own.

 ## Caveat